insumit/insumit/README.md

   Platforms: [
     "Windows", "Linux", "MacOS", "Android", "iOS", "Node.js" ],
-  currentFocus: "Comptetive Programming using C++",
+  currentFocus: "Competitive Programming using C++",
   funFact:
     "The root is at the top of the tree",
 };